 Fireworks Safety Fire and Injury Statistics

 In some cases, like the one above, the information comes from a single source.
-Longer, more complex infographics will typically include more than one source, like the one below.
+Longer, more complex infographics typically include more than one source, like the one below.

 Financial Industry Trends Statistical Infographic